ranguli/cpp-project-template/README.md

     - We don't need to use git submodules, CMake FetchContent, copy code into our repo, use a system package manager (usually), etc.
 - We get slightly more reproducible builds, which is great.

-It isn't without downsides:

-- I genuinely can't get Qt to work via `vcpkg` yet (at least on Linux) - even via a dependency manager building something like Qt from source is _not_ for the faint of heart apparently.
-- **So vcpkg is really here for any non-Qt dependencies**

 ## Requirements

 - CMake ≥ 3.21
 - Ninja (at least by default, other build presets can be configured)
 - C++20
 - [vcpkg](https://github.com/microsoft/vcpkg)
-- Qt (sourced by you, through your OS package manager or some other means)

 ## Usage